-The Honda CB4 interceptor concept outlines one possible future – the evolution of the sports café: Honda revealed the CB4 Interceptor concept at EICMA on Wednesday 8th November – which appears to be based on a CB1000R engine.
+The Honda CB4 interceptor concept outlines one possible future – the evolution of the sports café: Honda revealed the CB4 Interceptor concept at EICMA 2017.
+It appears to be based on a CB1000R engine.

-The Honda CB4 Interceptor was created to give Honda designers the opportunity delve into the realm of possibilities – to showcase future tech and the design evolution of the café racer genre.
-In Honda’s more succinct words;
+The Honda CB4 Interceptor was created to give Honda designers the opportunity to delve into the realm of possibilities.
+Honda suggested that it was built to showcase future tech and the design evolution of the café racer genre.
+In Honda’s own words;

 “…combining elegance and sportiness while leaving room for a futuristic technology integrated into the flowing design lines…”

-Looking in-between LED ring-headlight, you’ll see what you think is a fan and you’re correct.
+Looking in between the LED ring headlight, you’ll see what you think is a fan and you’re correct.

 This neo-sports café concept, is actually a progression of the earlier CB4 Streetfighter concept – which some of you may remember was revealed at the EICMA show in 2015.

 Apart from the obvious difference in bike genre, both the CB4 Streetfighter and CB4 Interceptor share a muscular form – though the latter is more toned than muscular.

 The “total black“ colour scheme, under-seat exhaust, low bars and race slicks, give it a mean and assertive look.
 That meanness is offset by the super-minimalist lines of the half-fairing, with a futuristic contrast, luminous yellow, screen.

 The finished result is a rather cultured café fighter machine.
 And one which we’d hope to see on the streets, though that remains to be seen.